oscar-system/GAP_pkg/GAP_pkg_itc/README.md

 # GAP_pkg_itc

-This is generated wrapper package for the GAP package ITC 1.5.1.
+This is a generated Julia wrapper package for the GAP package ITC 1.5.1.

 ## Issues